Hamiltonian gauge theory with corners: constraint reduction and flux superselection: Geometric setup for gauge theories with corners

-We now equip $\X$ with the right action of a Fr\'echet Lie group $\G$ with Lie algebra $\fG \doteq\mathrm{Lie}(\G)$.
-We call $\G$ the \emph{gauge group}, and its action on $\X$ \emph{gauge transformations}: $\phi\mapsto \phi^g = \phi\triangleleft g$.
-We demand that $\G$ is finitely generated by the exponential map---and therefore simply connected \footnote{At least in QCD it seems correct not to demand invariance under ``gauge transformations'' that are not connected to the identity.
-Let us be more precise.
-In Yang--Mills theory, one can consider the group $\tilde\G$ of vertical automorphisms of the underlying principal $G$-bundle.
-This is also often called the ``gauge group'', but we will reserve this name for its component $\G$ which \emph{is} connected to the identity.
-This is justified by the following.
-The discrete group $\mathcal{T}\doteq\tilde\G/\G$ plays a role in the (axial) $U(1)$ problem of QCD: the choice of an irrep of $\mathcal{T}$ defines the choice of an (axial-symmetry breaking) $\theta$-vacuum.
-This suggests that $\mathcal{T}$ should not be considered as a local gauge redundancy, but rather as a bone-fide global symmetry.
+We now demand that the gauge group $\G$ is locally exponential and connected \footnote{At least in QCD it seems correct to only demand invariance under ``gauge transformations'' that are connected to the identity.
+In Yang--Mills theory, consider the group $\tilde\G$ of vertical automorphisms of the principal $G$-bundle, and its identity component $\G$.
+The discrete group $\mathcal{T}\doteq\tilde\G/\G$ plays a role in the (axial) $U(1)$ problem of QCD: the choice of an irrep of $\mathcal{T}$ defines the choice of a $\theta$-vacuum.
+This suggests that $\mathcal{T}$ should not be considered as a local gauge redundancy, but rather as a global symmetry.
 See \cite[Chap.8]{Strocchi13} and \cite[Chap.3]{strocchi19} for details.} ---and that it acts on $\X$ locally:

 \begin{definition}[Local Lie algebras] A $\Sigma$-\emph{local Lie algebra} is a Lie algebra $(\fG,[\cdot,\cdot])$ realized as the space of sections of a vector bundle $\Xi\to\Sigma$, and such that its Lie bracket $[\cdot,\cdot] : \fG \times \fG \to \fG$ is local as a map of sections of fibre bundles (Definition \ref{def:localmaps}).